jobovy/galpy/doc/source/index.rst

 Welcome to galpy's documentation
 =================================

-galpy is a python package for galactic dynamics.
+galpy is a Python 2 and 3 package for galactic dynamics.
 It supports orbit integration in a variety of potentials, evaluating and sampling various distribution functions, and the calculation of action-angle coordinates for all static potentials.